Engineer-DNF/Data-Analysis-Projects/E-commerce Sales Data Cleaning & Business Intelligence/README.md

 ## Project Overview

-This project showcases an end-to-end data analytics workflow using the **GameZone Orders Dataset**, a real-world e-commerce dataset containing **21,864 sales transactions**.
+This project demonstrates an end-to-end data analytics workflow using the **GameZone Orders Dataset**, a real-world e-commerce dataset containing **21,864 sales transactions**.

 Starting from raw transactional data, I assessed data quality, cleaned and validated the dataset, performed exploratory analysis in Microsoft Excel, and built an interactive Tableau dashboard to uncover business insights.